 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

 Crispy, crunchy Keto Chicken Tenders are perfect for lunch and dinner.
 They’re easy to make and kid-friendly!
-I love dipping these into my keto bbq sauce, but these work great for making a Homemade Low Carb Popeye’s Chicken Sandwich too!
+I love dipping these into my keto bbq sauce or copycat chick-fil-a sauce, but these work great for making a Homemade Low Carb Popeye’s Chicken Sandwich too!
 Ready in 30 minutes.

 - chicken: I’m using chicken breast tenders since they are already cut to size, but you could also use sliced chicken breasts.